For First-Time Visitors:

 Belaying is the way we keep climbers safe from falls by securing the other end of the rope.
 It uses specialized gear and requires training to master.
 Sign up for one of our daily Intro classes to learn how to belay.

 Unfortunately, our liability insurance requires that only MetroRock instructors teach in our gym.
 However, our daily Intro class is a great bargain.

 Certified belayers are not permitted to belay non-certified climbers.
-The best option is to sign up for The Intro Class so you can climb on your own with a partner.
-If you don't have time to do that, you can schedule a staff member ahead of time to belay you.
+The best option is to sign up for the Intro Class so you can climb on your own with a partner.
+If you don't have time to do that, you can always climb together on auto-belays or boulder.

 Yes, we have several auto-belay devices for use by non-certified climbers in our locations.
 These are a great option for new climbers who don't have time for a class or for experienced climbers who don't have a partner or want to climb laps.

 As the questions implies, there is no one "best" knot for every situation in climbing.
 One of the big advantages to a figure-8 follow through is that it is easy to inspect visually to determine if it is correctly tied.
 The same cannot be said for a bowline or a figure 9.
 Hence, in order to protect everyone's safety, we require a rewoven figure 8 with a double fisherman backup so that you, your climbing partner, and our staff can easily and reliably visually inspect your tie-in knot.

 Kids are natural climbers and have a great time in our facilities.
 They overcome challenges, get exercise and build confidence by reaching the top of climbs.
 If you want to have your children try climbing on the tall walls with ropes and harnesses, a certified belayer is needed.
 If you or an accompanying adult is certified, you may belay them.
 Please note: belaying requires training and you will not pass the belay test if you've never done it before.